Metreeler/car_racing/README.md

 Pycharm also have an integrated Git interface, which is really intuitive.
 However, out of habit I still use command lines and a command window.

 My favorite shortcuts in this IDE are `Ctrl + /` allowing me to comment multiple line, which is very useful whenever there is a bug in my project.
 Another one is `Ctrl + Tab` which allows to easily switch between the different tabs opened in the IDE.
+Finally, the best one among all of them is just using `Tab` in order to get autocompletion, it makes me spare a lot of time.

 ## DSL